AbbassSleiman/US-Middle-Class/README.md

 The repo is structured as follows:

--   `data` contains the data sources used in analysis including the raw and cleaned data. @sec-raw explains how one could gain access to the raw datasets.
+-   `data` contains the data sources used in analysis including the raw and cleaned data.
+The section `Raw Data` below explains how one could gain access to the raw datasets.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `models` contains fitted models.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.